-A grinning jack-O’-lantern is a staple of spooky décor and although pumpkins can be purchased at the local supermarket, heading out to a farm will provide you with a much larger selection and better prices.
+A grinning jack-o-lantern is a staple of spooky decor, and though pumpkins can be purchased at the local supermarket, heading out to a farm will provide you with a much larger selection and better prices.
 As a bonus, many pick-your-own (or “U-Pick”) pumpkin farms offer far more than just pumpkins—like a cornucopia of fresh seasonal produce and a full day of family fun.

-If all you need is a pumpkin for your doorstep, you’re in luck.
+And of course there are uncountable pumpkins and gourds for Halloween and your harvest table.
 Pumpkins are picked off the vine and left in the field for visitors to select for themselves.
 Unsure of what to look for?
 A quick chat with the farm staff will point you in the right direction.
-After you’ve chosen your pumpkin, you can also stock up for a harvest family feast by checking out the other produce available including apples, squash, cabbage, raspberries and pears.
+After you’ve chosen your pumpkin, you can also stock up for a family feast by checking out the other produce and sweet treats available at the farm store.

 The younger kids aren’t left out with a smaller maze just for them, unlimited wagon rides, free scarecrow building, a haunted farm house, an enchanted forest and much more.
 Costumed characters wander the grounds for a perfect photo opportunity.
 Worked up an appetite?
 There’s a Pumpkin Café on site where you can relax for a bit or stop at Snack’n Jack treats for a quick bite.